Journeyman1337/FossSweeper/.github/ISSUE_TEMPLATE/ask_a_question.md

 -->

 ---

-name: Ask a Question
+name: "Ask a Question"
-about: A template that you should _NOT_ use to ask a question
+about: "A template that you should _NOT_ use to ask a question"
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!--